 For Christmas this past year, I got a new gaming PC.
 It’s been…magical.
 For years, I’ve only used laptops and netbooks.
 Handy for writing or school work; not so much for gaming.
-I could play indie games, but even then, some wouldn’t run smoothly on high settings.
-Rather than get one of the new, disappointing consoles, I returned to PC.
-The transition back to a big ‘ol tower PC has been like night and day.
-Just this week, I played Half-Life 2 and its two follow-up episodes, comparing what they look like on maximum settings – something I hadn’t been able to do before.
+They ran most indie games, but even then, some games wouldn’t run smoothly on high settings.
+Rather than get a new, disappointing console, I returned to PC.
+Transitioning back to a big ‘ol tower PC is like night and day.
+I recently played Half-Life 2 and its follow-up episodes, comparing what they look like on maximum settings – something I hadn’t been able to do before.
 It was amazing.

-But one of the reasons I enjoyed having a desktop computer for the longest time was playing the one a MMO (Massive Multiplayer Online) game that hooked me: City of Heroes.
+One reason why I enjoyed having a desktop was playing the one MMO (Massive Multiplayer Online) game that hooked me: City of Heroes.
 As I’ve mentioned on here, I’m a big superhero fan.
-I’m not a big fantasy fan, so most MMOs, like especially World of Warcraft, never gelled with me.
-CoH?
-Oh man, I poured hours into that.
-I pre-ordered it and played the pre-launch beta, sinking probably way too much time into it.
-I’d play around with new power sets to see how they’d work and what ones I enjoyed.
-Naturally, much like wrestling games, my favourite thing was the character creation.
-To this day, I’d argue CoH had the best character customization.
-And it was because of that freedom, along with a perchance for being silly and creative, that DOUG THE TROLL was created.
+I’m not a big fantasy fan.
+Most MMOs, like World of Warcraft, never gelled with me.
+But I poured hours into CoH.
+I pre-ordered it and played the pre-launch beta, sinking way too much time into it.
+I’d tinkered with power sets to see how they’d work and what ones I enjoyed.
+Like wrestling games, my favourite thing was the character creation.
+Even today, I’d argue CoH had the best character customization.
+It was that freedom, and perchance for silliness and creativity, that I created DOUG THE TROLL.

-Before Doug, I primarily played a character named Dr. Corona on the Guardian server.
+Before Doug, I mostly played a character named Dr. Corona on the Guardian server.
 In total, I think there were about a dozen servers.
 Through the City of Heroes Livejournal community, I met someone who considered each server a alternate reality, like the multiple Earths in DC Comics mythos.
-Sadly, I can’t remember her name, but it was a unique perspective.
-They had similar characters, but their looks and powers varied.
-I thought it’d be fun to try and started making variations of Dr. Corona, including Kid Corona (a fire tank hero).
-On one server – Justice – my friend had a troll version of one of her characters.
+I can’t remember her name, but it was a unique perspective.
+She had similar characters, but their looks and powers varied from server to server.
+I thought it’d be fun to try and made variations of Dr. Corona, including Kid Corona (a fire tank hero).
+On the Justice server, my friend had a troll version of one of her characters.
 Trolls were villain group in City of Heroes, populating early-level areas.
 They were thugs at best, powered by a superdrug called Superadine.
-My friend had a group of heroic trolls who had broken away, pursuing a heroic life.
-She asked if I wanted to join the group with my own troll.
+My friend had a group of heroic trolls who broke away from thug life, pursuing a heroic life.
+She invited me to the group, suggesting I make my own troll.

-Rather than Dr. Corona, though, I made a troll version of Moby Doug, a tanker I rarely played.
-This Doug attended a party that was crashed by trolls, was force-fed Superadine until he overdosed.
-Always speaking in third person, childish in nature, but incredibly strong, Doug the Troll was the ultimate tanker.
-He could take any and all punishment and dish it right back.
+Instead of Dr. Corona, I made a troll version of Moby Doug, a tanker I rarely played.
+This Doug attended a party crashed by trolls.
+They force-fed him Superadine until he overdosed.
+Speaking in third person, childish in nature, but incredibly strong, Doug the Troll was the ultimate tanker.
+He took any and all punishment and dished it right back.
 And by Kirby he was fun as hell to play.
-He was part Bizarro, part Hulk, and part Jim Carey or someone else comedic.
+He was part Bizarro, part Hulk, and part Robin Williams or someone else comedic.
 See, whenever I played Doug the Troll, I played him completely in character.
-I’m a fast typist (average 80 words per minute), so keeping up on typing him in character was easy.
+I’m a fast typist (average 80 words per minute), so typing in character was easy.
 Early into Doug’s reign, I ran up to random high-level heroes and said, “This am stick-up!
 Doug need to buy stuff!
 Give Doug money!”
-It was so hilarious to players that they would actually give me the influence (in-game currency), often a LOT.
+They found it so hilarious, they actually gave me influence (in-game currency).
+Often a LOT.

-Half my time was spent in Atlas Park, a common hang-out spot for people looking for groups or just wanting to hang out and chat.
-The fact that I played Doug entirely in character on a server not dedicated to role-playing threw people for a loop.
-Many times, I’d join random pick-up groups just to introduce new people to Doug, scoring laughs from my running jokes:
+I spent half my time in Atlas Park, a common hang-out spot for other players.
+The fact that I played Doug in character on a server not dedicated to role-playing threw people for a loop.
+I’d join random pick-up groups just to introduce new people to Doug, scoring laughs from my running jokes:

 -Doug randomly belches in someone’s face.